FAQs

 What are the dining options?

-There are multiple restaurants (casual, sit down with tablecloths, and take-out) within a 2-minute drive.
+• There are multiple restaurants (casual, sit down with tablecloths, and take-out) within a 2-minute drive.
 See the list here, or on the PDF provided via email.

-We have a list with maps at the facility for your convenience.
+• We have a list with maps at the facility for your convenience.

-We offer a food delivery service in-house, with details provided upon arrival.
-Door Dash and Uber Eats deliver here.
+• We offer a food delivery service in-house, with details provided upon arrival.

 Can I bring my dog(s)?

-We no longer allow dogs in our facilities, unfortunately.
-However, we welcome registered service dogs with prior written permission and no fee, and therapy dogs for a $150 fee plus a cleaning fee and prior written permission.
+In our main facility on N Chamisa Drive, we welcome registered service dogs with prior written permission and no fee, and registered therapy dogs for a $150 fee plus a cleaning fee and prior written permission.
 Please email us for questions or details.
-Artists who show up for their residency with pet(s) without prior permission may be asked to leave without a refund.

 Is there an opportunity to get to know other AIRs while I am in residence?